ipfs-inactive/website/content/pages/docs/api.md

 ### /api/v0/object/new

-Creates a new object from an ipfs template.
+Create a new object from an ipfs template.

 #### Arguments